 What types of customers have you worked with?

-A minimum class size of 5 participants applies to all classes.
-Don’t have 5?
+A minimum class size of 6 participants applies to all classes.
+Dont have 6?

 We can combine you or your group with another small class with flexible scheduling.
 Discounts offered for large classes.